 All vehicles in the Community shall be parked in accordance with the parking restrictions set forth in the Master Declaration, which restrictions, include, without limitation, the following:

-In no event will parking be permitted along any portion of any street designated as a “Fire Lane.”.
+In no event will parking be permitted along any portion of any street designated as a “Fire Lane.”
 Vehicles parked in fire lanes are subject to immediate tow without warning.

 Vehicles parked in violation of the parking restrictions shall be subject to immediate towing.
 The owner of such vehicle shall be responsible for all costs incurred to remedy the violation, including, but not limited to, towing costs, citations and legal fees.